bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 Although the twitter account @snapkit was established May 2018, and it is now September 2018, there are 4 total tweets.

 ### Suggested Mitigation
-The marketing team or other team that owns this account needs to start producing and posting more content and the account should also post with information that reflects the "see what's new" statement in the documentation.
+The marketing team or other team that owns this account needs to start produc ing and posting more content and the account should also post with information that reflects the "see what's new" statement in the documentation.

 ## Bonus B - API Reference For iOS First Paragraph Seems Out Of Date
 1. Go to https://docs.snapchat.com/docs/api/ios/